Kyle Phillips (American football)

-Kyle Phillips (born May 5, 1997) is an American football defensive end who is currently a free agent.
-He played college football with the Tennessee Volunteers.
+Kyle Phillips (born May 5, 1997) is an American professional football defensive end for the DC Defenders of the United Football League (UFL).
+He played college football with the Tennessee Volunteers, and has previously played in the National Football League (NFL) for the New York Jets.

-Early years
+Early life

-Phillips grew up in Nashville, Tennessee and attended Hillsboro High School.
+Phillips grew up in Nashville, Tennessee, and attended Hillsboro High School.
 As a senior, he made 58 tackles (22.5 for loss) with 13 sacks and was named All-Midstate as well as one of The Tennessean's "Dandy Dozen".
 Phillips was rated a four star recruit and played in the 2015 All-American Bowl, where he committed to play college football at the University of Tennessee over offers from LSU and Ole Miss.

 College career

 Phillips played four seasons for the Tennessee Volunteers, serving primarily as a reserve defensive lineman until midway through his junior year.
 He recorded 35 tackles (4.5 for loss) with two sacks and two passes defended in his junior season.
 As a senior, Phillips made 56 tackles, eight for a loss, and five sacks.
 On October 20, 2018, against Alabama, he recorded a 27-yard pick-six.
 He finished his collegiate career with 114 tackles, 16 for a loss, eight sacks, and nine passes defended in 41 games played.